hdShang/arxiv-daily/docs/cs-CV/2025-06-30/papers/250623519v1-from-sight-to-insight-unleashing-eye-tracking-in-weakly-supervised-v.md

 ---
 layout: default
-title: From Sight to Insight: Unleashing Eye-Tracking in Weakly Supervised Video Salient Object Detection
+title: "From Sight to Insight: Unleashing Eye-Tracking in Weakly Supervised Video Salient Object Detection"
 ---

 # From Sight to Insight: Unleashing Eye-Tracking in Weakly Supervised Video Salient Object Detection